-This web site holds local climbing information for the area around Huddersfield, in Kirklees West Yorkshire, currently it covers three of the larger venues and four smaller ones with some limited detail and example problems from the other venues.
+This web site holds local climbing information for the area around Huddersfield, in Kirklees West Yorkshire, currently it covers four of the larger venues and six smaller ones with some limited detail and example problems from the other venues.

 The ongoing aim is to expand this coverage to all the other crags in the area.